 NeFCA’s Intercultural Communication and Diversity (ICD) division provides a platform for Dutch and Flemish communication scholars working on the theory and practice of communication between and among different cultures and communities of the world, as well as communication related to inclusion, identity and the politics of difference.
 Diversity is conceptualized in a broad sense, including but not limited to culture, ethnicity, gender, language, age, LGBT+, and their intersectionality in societies, organizations, and media.
 This division is meant to facilitate interdisciplinary exchange and the promotion of insights from different approaches, including critical, emic, and etic perspectives, using both qualitative and quantitative methodologies.

-The steering committee of the division consists of Dr. Joep Hofhuis (Erasmus University Rotterdam), Dr. Mélodine Sommier (Erasmus University Rotterdam) and Prof. Stijn Joye (Ghent University).
-David Ongenaert (Ghent University), Bartosz Zerebecki (EUR), and Marie Figoureux (KU Leuven) are the PhD representatives.
+The steering committee of the division consists of Dr. Joep Hofhuis (Erasmus University Rotterdam), Dr. Barbara Schouten (University of Amsterdam) and Prof. Stijn Joye (Ghent University).
+David Ongenaert (Ghent University), Bartosz Zerebecki (Erasmus University Rotterdam), and Marie Figoureux (KU Leuven) are the PhD representatives.